graphql-rust/juniper/docs/book/content/types/objects/using_contexts.md

     times_requested: i32,
 }

-// Assign Database as the context type for User and envelope it in RwLock
 #[graphql_object(context = RwLock<Database>)]
 impl User {
-    // Inject the context by specifying an argument
-    //    with the context type.
-    // Note:
-    //   - the type must be a reference
-    //   - the name of the argument SHOULD be `context` fn times_requested<'db>(&self, context: &'db RwLock<Database>) -> Vec<&'db User> {
+    async fn times_requested<'db>(&self, context: &'db RwLock<Database>) -> Vec<&'db User> {
         // Acquire a mutable reference and await if async RwLock is used,
-        // which is neccessary if context consists async operations
+        // which is necessary if context consists async operations like
-        // like querying remote databases
+        // querying remote databases.
-        // If context is immutable use .read() on RwLock let mut context = context.write().await;
+        // If context is immutable use .read() on RwLock. let mut context = context.write().await;
-        // Preform a mutable operation
+        // Preform a mutable operation.
         context.requested_count.entry(self.id).and_modify(|e| { *e += 1 }).or_insert(1)
     }